Pacific spotted scorpionfish: Description

 The Pacific spotted scorpionfish has a very bony head which is armed with a large number of spines and had a deep occipital pit and a smaller pit to the front of the eyes.
 The head's depth equals its width and there is an extremely large mouth.
 The suborbital ridge has 3 or 4 spines, There are teeth on the sides of the roof of the mouth.
-The head and body haver a number of skin flaps.
+The head and body have a number of skin flaps.
 There are 12 spines and 9 or 20 soft rays in the dorsal fin while the anal fin has 3 spines and 5 or 6 soft rays,.
 There are 18-21 fin rays in the pectoral fins with the lower rays being simple and thickened.
 It has relatively large scales which are smooth on the body and a complete lateral line made up of tubed scales.
 This species reaches a maximum total length of 45.7 cm, making it the largest species in the genus Scorpaena although a more typical total length is 30.4 cm.
 It is very variable in its colouration, normally it is a sombre mottled pattern of grey, brown, red, green and black with ark bars on the caudal fin.
 The axil of the pectoral fin typically has white spots, often arranged in lines.
 The dorsal fin is usually marked with 1 obvious black spot, although there can be up to four spots.
 Juveniles have a clear dark bar on the posterior body underneath the soft rayed part of the dorsal fin.